raspberrypilearning/raspberry-pi-command/en/step_2.md

 ## What is a command?

-**Commands** are instructions you can type in the terminal on Raspberry Pi.
+**Commands** are instructions that you can type in the terminal on Raspberry Pi.

 --- task ---
 Open a terminal window from the taskbar.